-YOUTH ENGAGEMENT TOOLKIT

-MODULE 5: YOUTH ENGAGEMENT IN ACTION: SUSTAINING YOUTH ENGAGEMENT
+YOUTH ENGAGEMENT TOOLKIT MODULE 5: YOUTH ENGAGEMENT IN ACTION: SUSTAINING YOUTH ENGAGEMENT

-CONTENTS

-YOUTH ENGAGEMENT IN ACTION: SUSTAINING YOUTH ENGAGEMENT 51 Sustaining Steps for Policy and Decision Makers .
-52 Sustaining Steps for Practitioners .
-53 An Indicator Framework 56

-VIEWING ADDITIONAL MODULES

-This module of the JCSH

-Youth Engagement Toolkit is

-one among eight.
-The modules

-were developed as a single,

-comprehensive toolkit so we

-encourage you to explore

-them in sequence for the

-best experience.
-To view the

-other modules, return to the

-main JCSH Youth Engagement

-Toolkit page to access links to

-all eight.
+CONTENTS YOUTH ENGAGEMENT IN ACTION: SUSTAINING YOUTH ENGAGEMENT 61 Sustaining Steps for Policy and Decision Makers 62 Sustaining Steps for Practitioners 63 An Indicator Framework 67 VIEWING ADDITIONAL MODULES This module of the JCSH Youth Engagement Toolkit is one among eight.
+The modules were developed as a single, comprehensive toolkit so we encourage you to explore them in sequence for the best experience.
+This toolkit has been revised in 2024 to include information and tips about engaging with youth in a post-pandemic world.
+The COVID-19 pandemic in 2020 prompted a global shift from traditional face-to-face teaching to online and hybrid learning methods; this global change required significant adjustments in teaching practices and course design.
+This toolkit aims to bridge the gap between the virtual world and inperson connection to support educators and adult allies in navigating the hybrid learning environment and supporting youth to maintain engagement and a sense of community online.
+To view the other modules, return to the main JCSH Youth Engagement Toolkit page to access links to all eight.
 Enjoy!
 Youth Engagement in Action: Sustaining Youth Engagement

-Steps for Policy & Decision Makers Steps for Practitioners
+Steps for Policy & Decision Makers

 - 1. Report Back to Young People

 - 2. Seek Out Future Engagement Opportunities

 - 3. Share Success Stories

+Steps for Practitioners

 - 1. Create Follow-Up Activities

 - 2. Maintain the Relationships

 - 3. Link Youth to Organizations and Opportunities

 Depending on their experience, young people may be motivated to stay engaged with a project or initiative or disengage from the opportunity.
 Sustaining factors involve practices and spaces to maintain relationships, connections, motivation and action.
 When planning for a youth engagement initiative, think beyond the initial event, meeting or project, to establish mechanisms that will sustain involvement.